Shivam1404-byte/Python_Projects/Student Database Management System/README.md

 I wanted to push myself beyond tutorials and actually struggle through building a project.
 Yes, there are bugs.
 But that’s the point — this repo shows my process, not just the final result.

+Built-in Modules Used

+re → for regex validation

+datetime → for handling dates